grz0zrg/fas/README.md

 A fast and reliable Gigabit connection is recommended in order to process frames data from the network correctly.

-Whole bank height RGBA data is sent as-is by clients and this data is transformed when received so there may be lots of data to transfer, this is by design to not add additional processing on the client side, if needed data size can be reduced by using gzip compression. (command-line parameter) This is ok actually because data is bound to channels but in the future it may be better to transform the data on the client especially when instruments (aka synthesis methods) are no more bounds to physical channels.
+Whole bank height RGBA data for each used instruments is sent as-is by clients and this data is transformed when received so there may be lots of data to transfer, this is by design to not add additional processing on the client side, it is recommended to use gzip compression to reduce data size. (command-line parameter) Maybe the transform should happen on the client side to get rid of heavy bandwidth requirements...

-Poor network transfer rate limit the number of channels / the frequency resolution (frame height) / number of events to process per seconds, a Gigabit connection is good enough for most usage, for example with a theorical data rate limit of 125MB/s and without packets compression (`deflate` argument) it would allow a configuration of 8 stereo channels with 1000px height slices float data at 60 fps without issues and beyond that (2000px / 240fps or 16 stereo channels / 1000 / 240fps), 8-bit data could also be used to go beyond that limit through Gigabit.
+Poor network transfer rate limit the number of instruments / the frequency resolution (frame height) / number of events to process per seconds, a Gigabit connection is good enough for most usage, for example with a theorical data rate limit of 125MB/s and without packets compression (`deflate` argument) it would allow a configuration of 8 instruments with 1000px height slices float data at 60 fps without issues and beyond that (2000px / 240fps or 16 instruments / 1000 / 240fps), 8-bit data could also be used to go beyond that limit through Gigabit.
 This can go further with packets compression at the price of processing time.

 #### Raspberry PI